 7 Great Things to Do in Chichester

-So you’re considering a vacation in West Sussex and – as if that wasn’t enough – you’re looking at Chichester of all places.
+So you’re considering a vacation in West Sussex and - as if that wasn’t enough - you’re looking at Chichester of all places.
 You really have our attention.
 We here at Plum Guide applaud bold moves.
-To reward you, we are going to list a few entertaining things to do in Chichester that might prevent your vacation from being a total disaster.
+To reward you, we've put our expert heads together to list a few entertaining things to do in Chichester that might prevent your vacation from being a total disaster.
 For our non-Brit readers who have no idea what Chichester is or how they even ended up on this article, Chichester is a pocket-size town about 80 miles away from London that is famous for once having been inhabited by Romans.
 Which, unsurprisingly, was probably also the last time a foreigner set foot on this enchanting small town.

+One of the reasons we chose Sussex as one of our new holiday destinations is because it's full of cute little towns.
+But did you know that, in the UK, having a cathedral makes a town a city?
+(OK, turns out that's not technically true, but still a fun half-fact).
 Anyway, as far as things to do in Chichester go, you can't miss Chichester Cathedral, the city's one and only main attraction.
-The Chichester Cathedral features an amalgam of Gothic and Norman Romanesque architecture and actually houses a rather impressive art collection.
+Chichester Cathedral features an amalgam of Gothic and Norman Romanesque architecture and actually houses a rather impressive art collection.
 Medieval works hang right next to contemporary masterpieces by John Piper, Philip Jackson, Marc Chagall and others, telling the tale of the 900-year old Cathedral to those that are attentive enough to listen.
-The Chichester Cathedral also houses various events like lectures, exhibitions and concerts.
+Chichester Cathedral also houses various events like lectures, exhibitions and concerts.
 Make sure to check the Cathedral’s website before you visit.

-Being the distinguished expert home critics that we are at the Plum Guide, we can’t help but recommend a visit to the Goodwood House.
-The seat of the Dukes of Richmond was built at the dawn of the 17th century and was expanded in the following century by English superstar architects of the time like James Wyatt.
+Being the distinguished expert home critics that we are here at Plum Guide, we can’t help but recommend a visit to Goodwood House.
+The seat of the Dukes of Richmond was built at the dawn of the 17th century, and was expanded in the following century by English superstar architects of the time like James Wyatt.
 The impressive estate houses a vast array of art including paintings, tapestries, fine porcelain and exquisite furniture that really bring out the chic in Chichester.
 Goodwood House remains a private residence but it opens up for guided tours from March to October.
-Looking to stay in West Sussex?
-Check out The Wild Hare.
-It's not quite an estate, but it does have a private tennis court.

 Walk along the Chichester city walls